Brett Cooper (commentator): Independent media ventures (2024–2025)

-Within a few weeks of her exit from The Daily Wire, Cooper spoke at Turning Point USA's annual America Fest (AmFest) Conference in Phoenix, Arizona.
+Within a few weeks of her exit from The Daily Wire, Cooper spoke at Turning Point USA's annual AmericaFest (AmFest) Conference in Phoenix, Arizona.
 During her speech, she thanked fans and attendees for their support of her career.
 Afterward, she hosted a meet-and-greet with fans.

-On January 27, 2025, Cooper posted her first video on her new YouTube channel; a trailer for her new program, The Brett Cooper Show.
+On January 27, 2025, Cooper posted her first video on her new YouTube channel: a trailer for her new program, The Brett Cooper Show.
 Its first episode premiered on January 30.
-She has interviewed former U.S. Navy SEAL and podcaster Shawn Ryan, and fellow conservative commentator Amir Odom.
+Cooper interviewed former U.S. Navy SEAL and podcaster Shawn Ryan, and fellow conservative commentator Amir Odom.
+On her show, she has criticized the feminist movement, abortion and what she refers to as "transgenderism."

 Fox News contributor (2025–present)

 On June 25, 2025, Fox News Media announced that it had signed Cooper as a contributor.
-Under the multi-platform agreement she is expected to provide cultural, social, and political commentary across Fox News Channel, Fox Business, and the network’s digital outlets.
+Under the multi-platform agreement, she is expected to provide cultural, social, and political commentary across Fox News Channel, Fox Business, and the network’s digital outlets.
 Cooper made her on-air debut later that afternoon on The Will Cain Show.

+In December 2025, Cooper defended far-right activist Nick Fuentes after Republican senator Ted Cruz called him a Nazi, stating that it was incorrect for Cruz to use that label.
+In an interview with NPR, she defended Fuentes' right to speak.
+Though she stated that she didn't "agree with Nick Fuentes on everything", she refused to condemn him.
+When asked if she agreed with Fuentes' claim that "Jewish gangsters" run the country, she replied: "Not really.
+I am concerned about the impact of Israel in our country."

 Personal life

 In October 2023, Cooper became engaged to Alex Tombul, the founder of an advertising agency.
 They married in April 2024.
-As of 2025, the couple lives on a farm outside of Nashville, Tennessee.
-On May 7, 2025, Cooper announced on Instagram that she and Tombul were expecting their first child.
-Their son was born in September of that year.
+The couple live on a farm outside of Nashville, Tennessee.

+On May 7, 2025, Cooper announced on Instagram that she and Tombul were expecting their first child, a son who was then born on September 7.